Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Related Work

-\myparagraph{Large Vision Language Models Personalization} The task of personalized vision language models was introduced in MyVLM~\cite{alaluf2024myvlm} by training a concept head for specific objects on top of the CLIP \textit{cls} token.
-In a similar fashion as Dreambooth~\cite{ruiz2023dreambooth}, MyVLM employs rare tokens to encode personalized concepts.
-This may have unintended consequences for language assistants, and requires optimizing the LLM caption loss for personalized conversations.
-Yo'LLaVA~\cite{nguyen2024yo} adds extra tokens to the LLM head for each personalized object, learning concept tokens to describe them.
-Although it surpasses MyVLM in performance, the additional tokens create a challenging incremental classification problem~\cite{de2021continual} when introducing new personalized concepts.
-Both models need test-time training for each new concept, limiting them to personalizing one concept at a time.
-Two recent works~\cite{hao2024rememberretrievegenerateunderstanding,pham2024personalizedlargevisionlanguagemodels} attempt to eliminate test-time training.
-While \citet{hao2024rememberretrievegenerateunderstanding} approaches the task by large-scale pretraining on personalized conversations, PLVLM~\cite{pham2024personalizedlargevisionlanguagemodels} pretrains an alignment module to incorporate the \texttt{CLS} token and image embeddings from DINOv2~\cite{oquab2023dinov2} into the LLM. \citet{hao2024rememberretrievegenerateunderstanding} includes a reference image in the input to the LVLM, which may limit the capability to process multiple images and hinder in-context learning.
-PLVLM~\cite{pham2024personalizedlargevisionlanguagemodels} relies on querying for a specific personalized object, limiting its applicability to only VQA.
-Current approaches are mostly designed for single concept/image personalization and it is unclear how to scale such approaches to more realistic setting.
-To the contrary, our approach offers a training-free personalization solution, featuring a modular, plug-and-play design that eliminates the need for retraining or adaptation while naturally and efficiently scaling to multi concept and video personalization.\\ \myparagraph{Visual Prompting} Visual prompting uses visual cues such as bounding boxes or arrows to guide Vision-Language Models.
-CLIP~\cite{radford2021clip} interprets these marks to modify its \textit{cls} token embedding accordingly~\cite{shtedritski2023does}.
+\myparagraph{Visual Prompting.} It represents the usage of visual cues such as bounding boxes or arrows to guide Vision-Language Models.
+CLIP~\cite{radford2021clip} interprets these marks to modify its \texttt{CLS} token embedding accordingly~\cite{shtedritski2023does}.
 Set~of~Mark~Prompting~\cite{yang2023set} integrates GPT-4V with visual prompts using tools like MaskDINO~\cite{li2022mask}, SAM~\cite{kirillov2023segment}, Semantic SAM~\cite{li2023semantic}, and SEEM~\cite{zou2024seem}.
 ViPLLaVA~\cite{cai2024vip} enhances LLaVA~\cite{liu2024visual} to follow visual prompts by tuning on GPT-4V-labeled data.
 Contrastive Region Grounding (CRG)~\cite{Wan2024CRG} improves LLaVA’s focus on objects by contrasting token probabilities with and without target object masking.
 Our experiments show that LLaVA and other LVLMs can describe objects accurately with proper instruction and context.
 Training-free methods like CRG~\cite{Wan2024CRG} can further enhance attention if needed.